 Planning timeline information:

-- We recommend allowing 60 days to organize a live event.
+- Allow approximately 60 days to plan and organize a live event.
+All applications are completed and submitted through Highmarks.

-- Applications are due 45 days prior to activity start date, or require a $500 processing fee.
+- Applications must be submitted at least 45 days prior to the activity start date; late submissions will incur a $500 processing fee.

-- Any applications received with less than 3 weeks to start date will not be considered.
+- Any applications received with less than 3 weeks to the start date will not be considered.

 How to apply:

-Ready to apply?
-Download the Application and Coordinator Guide (PDF) for step-by-step guidance.
+- For step-by-step guidance, refer to the Application and Coordinator Guide (PDF)

 Before you Begin